Written by Divinity Nutra, Updated on May 21, 2022

 Turmeric Side Effects

+What are the negative effects of turmeric?
 The side effects of turmeric are both moderate and infrequent but can appear at higher dosages.
-There are substantial benefits in oral curcumin supplements, but there are a few potential health risks to consider.
+There are substantial benefits in oral curcumin supplements, but there are a few potential health risks to consider if you take too much turmeric.

 - Bleeding & Clotting Problems: Turmeric is a known blood thinner.
 Curcumin may increase the risk of bleeding or bruising in some individuals.
 Curcumin may also cause increased bleeding following surgery.
 Discontinue turmeric use at least two weeks before a scheduled surgery.